Hidden long-range correlations in the ion distribution at the graphite / [bmim][NTf$_2$] electrified interface: Introduction

-Since the strict confinement of the interfacial charge perturbation is supported by very robust arguments and is verified by a large number of experimental, theoretical and computational studies, we look for the responsible of this long range ordering at the second simpler and most likely suspect, represented by the organisation of dipoles by long range correlation effects.
+Since the strict confinement of the interfacial charge perturbation is supported by very robust arguments and is verified by a large number of experimental, theoretical and computational studies, we look for the responsible of this long range ordering at the second simpler and most likely suspect, represented by the combination of ions into neutral dipolar aggregates, which might display long range correlation effects.
 As the testbed for this analysis we have chosen the interface between a graphite electrode and a paradigmatic IL, consisting of the 1-butyl-3-methylimidazolium cation ([bmim]$^+$) and bis(trifluoromethylsulfonyl)-imide anion ([NTf$_2$]$^-$), i.e., [bmim][NTf$_2$].
 This compound is mildly hydrophobic but retains a not-completely-negligible water concentration of up to about $25$ molar \%, which however corresponds to only less that $1.5$ wgt\% due to the mass disparity of water and [bmim][NTf$_2$].
-We chose this system for our investigation, despite its complexity, because of its interest as a solvent electrolyte\cite{electrochem} and relatively abundance of experimental data on its physical chemistry properties.
-Moreover, the same effect might not be observable in simpler (either real or idealised) models because size and shape of the electrolyte ions might play a role in the propagation of correlation effects far from the interface.
+Samples of dry and water-contaminated [bmim][NTf$_2$] samples with and without confining graphite electrodes have been simulated by molecular dynamics (MD) using an atomistic, semi-empirical force field model.
+We chose [bmim][NTf$_2$] for our investigation, despite its complexity, because it has received a considerable interest as a solvent electrolyte\cite{electrochem} and because relatively abundant experimental and computational literature is available on its physical-chemistry properties.
+Moreover, the same effect might not be observable in simpler (either realistic or idealised) models because size and shape of the electrolyte ions might play a role in the propagation of correlation effects far from the interface.
+On the other hand, graphite has been selected because it is indeed used to make electrodes, and especially because its interaction with organic species are covered by the same type of interatomic force fields used for the ions themselves, unlike metal electrodes, whose typical empirical potential energy models are not easy to combines with those of ILs.